immcantation/shazam/docs/topics/createMutabilityMatrix.md

 When `numSeqMutationsOnly` is `FALSE`, a `MutabilityModel` containing a named numeric vector of 1024 normalized mutability rates for each 5-mer motif with names defining the 5-mer nucleotide sequence.
-With `returnSource=TRUE`, a `MutabilityModelWithSource` containing a `data.frame` with a column indicating whether each 5-mer mutability was inferred or measured.

 When `numSeqMutationsOnly` is `TRUE`, a named numeric vector of length 1024 counting the number of observed mutations in sequences containing